ManasRMohanty/DS5500-capstone/README.md

 # Stage Two

-• Develop machine learning models and rule based processor to extract temporal relations (e.g. before, after, simultaneous, etc.) that hold between different events or between events and temporal expressions.
-• Build a knowledge graph in order to experiment and check the benefits.
-All our models will be hosted using AWS.
+In the second stage, we plan to develop machine learning models to extract temporal relations (e.g. before, after, simultaneous, etc.) that hold between different events or between events and temporal expressions.
+In case time permits, we are planning to use the word embeddings to build a knowledge graph in order to experiment and check the benefits.
+All our models will be hosted using AWS/GCP.
+We alos aim to make a Web based application to run this model to extract temporal relations deployed on Flask.

 # Evaluation Metrics

+# F1 score
+F1 score, by definition, serves as a fairly good estimate in the field of information retrieval for document classification.
+Since our project finds application in text processing, we propose to use F1- score as our evaluation metric.
+F1 score is traditionally, the harmonic mean of Precision and Recall.

+more here. about how this is useful for us here.

+test data entitites capture??

 # Preliminary Results

+#docs?
+#words
+#events
+#time entries
+#baseline model ran on the outer layer
+layer 0 output
+retrain on next layers

 # References

 • 2012 i2b2 challenge: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3756273/